mtyrolski/mimuw-hats/README.md

 T4, P100, and V100 GPUs (Google Colab assigns specific models without the possibility of choosing them by us).

+### Deployment
+The current deployment setup consists of two Heroku apps - the one visible to the user (frontend) is powered by a nginx server which serves the React app through static files as well as acts as a (reverse) proxy to the actual backend, which is another
+Heroku app, not visible directly to the user.
+The backend is connected to a MongoDB cluster.
+Both frontend and backend run as Docker containers (on Heroku they are deployed through heroku.yml).
+Machine learning backend is easily configurable and can run on any provided infrastructure.

 ## <img src="client/public/images/sumport_3.png" width="35" height="35" /> Additional constraints